Auckland water restrictions relaxed for business, but household ban on outdoor use stays in place

 Water restrictions are being relaxed for businesses in Auckland, but a ban on outdoor water use by residents will stay in place.

-Auckland councillors voted narrowly today to play it safe with the city's vulnerable water supply following one of the worst droughts in the city's history.
+Auckland councillors opted today to play it safe with the city's vulnerable water supply after one of the worst droughts in the city's history.

 They have rejected a proposal by the board of Watercare to ease water restrictions for businesses and households in order to avoid the risk of severe water restrictions later in summer.

-• Mandatory water restrictions to be introduced in Auckland: Tips to conserve water
+- Auckland water restrictions relaxed for business, but household ban on outdoor use stays in pla...

-• Auckland's water crisis brings an alert system similar to Covid-19
+- Auckland praised for drop in water use not seen in two years - NZ Herald

-• Auckland water shortage: Outdoor use set to be banned, fines of up to $20,000
+- Auckland's water crisis brings an alert system similar to Covid-19 - NZ Herald

 From October 12, businesses will be allowed to use hoses with a trigger nozzle outdoors, commercial car washes will resume and sports fields, plants and paddocks can be watered with irrigation systems fitted with soil moisture or rain sensors.